huggingface/blog/keras-llama-32.md

 Just call `model.fit(ds)` on your training dataset.
 This trainer is compatible with the various [distributed training](https://keras.io/guides/distribution/), [mixed precision](https://keras.io/api/mixed_precision/), [quantization](https://keras.io/examples/keras_recipes/float8_training_and_inference_with_transformer/) or [LoRA/QLoRA](https://keras.io/examples/keras_recipes/parameter_efficient_finetuning_of_gemma_with_lora_and_qlora/) options available in Keras.
 It's also totally optional.
 You can write a custom training loop if you want.

-For a complete example, see the [demo Colab](https://colab.research.google.com/drive/1cnAUQbDfM8lErQ8MD2x9Mo5sfKIqIxEh) where we fine-tune Llam 3.2 to speak like a pirate:
+For a complete example, see the [demo Colab](https://colab.research.google.com/drive/1cnAUQbDfM8lErQ8MD2x9Mo5sfKIqIxEh) where we fine-tune Llama 3.2 to speak like a pirate:

 ![llama speaks like a pirate: Q: "Aye there!"
 A: "Aye!
 What be on yer mind?"](assets/keras-llama-32/llama-pirate.png)